-It’s no secret that California has some of the best coastline in the United States.
+It’s no secret that California has some of the best beaches and coastline in the United States.
 Visitors flock from all over the world to drive along Highway 1’s rugged bluffs and spot the area’s diverse wildlife, such as migrating whales or energetic otters.
-And at the state’s many beach and coastal camping destinations, you can end your day of sightseeing with a night under the stars, being lulled to sleep by the waves of the Pacific.
-Here are a few of the best:
+And at the state’s many coastal and beach camping destinations, you can end your day of sightseeing with a night under the stars, being lulled to sleep by the waves of the Pacific.
+Here are 11 of the best beach campsites in California.

 If you’re looking for true adventure, backpack Northern California’s aptly named Lost Coast Trail, which cuts through one of the wildest sections of the state’s coastline.
 The area was too steep and rugged to build a road, so the only way to access its beaches is by foot.